Equality Constrained Linear Optimal Control With Factor Graphs: Experiments

-To illustrate an example of how cross-time-step constraints can be used to generate useful trajectories, we use a double integrator system ($x_i = [\mathrm{position}, \mathrm{velocity}], u=\mathrm{acceleration}$) with periodic ``step placements''.
-Consider the x-coordinate of a foot of a hopping robot which initially starts in contact with the ground and makes contact with the ground again every 20 time steps.
-Each contact, it advances forward by 0.6 units and must match the ground velocity (which may be non-zero e.g. on a moving walkway).
-The problem is: \ifcrossnew
+To illustrate an example of how cross-time-step constraints can be used to generate useful trajectories, we use a double integrator system ($x_i = [\mathrm{position}; \mathrm{velocity}], u=\mathrm{acceleration}$) with periodic ``step placements''.
+Consider the x-coordinate of a hopping robot's foot which initially starts in contact with the ground and makes contact with the ground again every 20 time steps.
+Each contact, it must advance forward by 0.6 units and match the ground velocity (which may be non-zero e.g. on a moving walkway).
+The problem is given by: \ifcrossnew

 \else